omise/bluepine/README.md

 *Value: `Symbol`* - Attribute type or Schema name e.g. `:string` or `:user`

-This option allows us to refer to other schema from `array` or `schema` attribute.
+This option allows us to refer to other schema from the `array` or `schema` attribute.

-In the following example.
-We'll re-use our previously defined `:hero` schema with our new `:team` schema.
+In the following example. we re-use our previously defined `:hero` schema with our new `:team` schema.

 ```ruby
 schema :team do